Azure/azure-policy/README.md

 Firewall rules can be created/deleted/modified via T-SQL commands, which bypasses Azure Policy.
 There is currently no plan to address this.

+- Microsoft.ServiceFabric/clusters/applications

+Service Fabric applications created via direct requests to the Service Fabric cluster (i.e. via New-ServiceFabricApplication) will not appear in the Azure Resource Manager representation of the Service Fabric cluster.
+Policy will not be able to audit/enforce these applications.

 ### Nonstandard creation pattern

 In a few instances, the creation pattern of a resource type doesn't follow normal REST patterns.
 In these cases, deny policies may not work or may only work for some properties.
 For example, certain resource types may PUT only a subset of the properties of the resource type to create the entire resource.
 With such types the resource could be created with a non-compliant value even though a deny policy exists to prevent it.
 A similar result may occur if a set of resource types can be created using a collection PUT.
 Known resource types that exhibit this class of behavior: